danielpes/coding-standards/README.md

 1. [`@danielpes/coding-standards`](./packages/coding-standards/)

-   Includes general shared tools and confiiguration files for Prettier, Husky, lint-staged and commitlint.
+   Includes general shared tools and configuration files for Prettier, Husky, lint-staged and commitlint.

 1. [`@danielpes/eslint-config`](./packages/eslint-config)

-   Inclues my shared configuration for ESLint, based on eslint:recommended with prettier overrides.
+   Includes my shared configuration for ESLint, based on eslint:recommended with prettier overrides.

 The published packages can be found on this repo's [Packages page](https://github.com/danielpes?tab=packages&repo_name=coding-standards).